The race director for the BEAR 100 is Leland Barker

 Registration starts on October 1, 2020

-Shuttle service from finish to start increases to $20 per runner
+Shuttle service from finish to start is $20 per runner

 Pre-Race Briefing is the Thursday before the race at Merlin Olsen Park at 300 East Center St. in Logan, Utah (Southwest Bowery) at 5:00 pm.
 We will be at the South Pavilion, which is near the 200 East 100 South Intersection